robertodepool/hangman/README.md

 - The code was pushed to Github
 - Conclusion: I have previously done a lot of the tasks for this milestone as I organised my code in earlier milestone to achieve this.
 However, a few tweaks had to be done, plus the added features mentioned before.

+In Milestone 5
+- The play_game function was created using the Hangman class in a variable.
+- A while True loop was created to discern whether the player won, lost or needed to put in another input.
+- Conclusion: at this final stage the features of the play_game functions were not too dificult to set up, however, some tweaking with breaks and some placing throughout the code needed to be changed to achieve the final product.